Keep scrolling to see some of my favorite aviation books every pilot will enjoy.

 - Latest Posts

 Liz Brassaw is a first officer for a regional airline and the former Chief Pilot and Chief Flight Operations Officer for Thrust Flight.
-She holds an ATP, CFI, CFII, MEI, AMEL, ASES with over 2,500 hours of flight instruction given.
+She is a Designated Pilot Examiner and holds an ATP, CFI, CFII, MEI, AMEL, ASES with over 2,500 hours of flight instruction given.
 She earned her Bachelor of Science degree from the Utah Valley University School of Aviation Sciences.
-She’s passionate about flying and enjoys instilling that love in the instructors on her team and the new students she trains.